Ahana15/car-search/README.md

 # Assumptions and Issues

 1. The **average price** represents the average prices of the total cars for a selected make, model, year and **does not include** similar vehicles.
 If there is no price listed for any of the car listings then an average price will not be displayed.
 I have chosen not to display the price as it may give a skewed representation of the data since it would be not a true average.
 2. The radius provided to the Marketcheck API is accepting an integer (in miles).
-The tech challenge said to use a 10km radius, which is approximately 6.21371 miles.
-I rounded up to 7 miles in my queries.
+The search radius is 7 miles in my queries.
 3. The **dist** key provided by a response from the Marketcheck API is assumed to be a **straight line distance** between the dealership and the user's selected location in miles.
 4. When populating the **Make** textfield with autocomplete options, the Marketcheck API gives only the first 50 results (limitation of search auto-complete) in alphabetical order for various makes of a car.
 This make list ranges from "AM General" to "Plymouth".
 5. The **Model** autocomplete options is populated based on the selected make of the car.
 However, the Marketcheck API gives only the first 50 results as well.